Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Bills stats and trends

-- Buffalo has played 15 games, with nine wins against the spread.
+- This season, the Bills have an against the spread record of 3-1 in their four games as a favorite of 14.5 points or more.

-- This season, the Bills have an ATS record of 3-1 in their four games as a favorite of 14.5 points or more.
+- Buffalo's games this year have hit the over eight times in 15 opportunities (53.3%).

-- Buffalo's games this year have gone over the total in eight out of 15 opportunities (53.3%).
+- The Bills put up 28.5 points per game, comparable to the 26.7 per matchup the Falcons surrender.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Falcons.